yegor256/blog/_posts/2017/nov/2017-11-28-microtasking.md

     [paying by result]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %}) and [prohibition of chitchats]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}).

+{% quote They are simply spoiled by the traditional macro-tasking where they are paid by the month and nobody really controls their results. %}

   * **Laziness**.
     Just like that apartment designers, programmers also love to get paid and do nothing.
 Who doesn't, right?
 They will tell you that their